nigel-daniels/ambient-agents/04_human_in_the_loop/notes.md

 4. The interrupt handler updates the tool call.
 5. The tool is executed with the new args.

+When reviewing the messages it is important to note that our changes are reflected in the tool call.
+It's important that this is the case as if we did not update the tool call what we would see in messages would be a tool call requesting the initial request and a tool result reflecting the new request, these would not be consistent and could confuse the agent later on.
+By updating the call and the result we ensure a consistent sequence.
 ### Review and respond
 See [review and respond](./03_review_respond.ts).